vijayvardhan94/broadway/README.md

 # README

-* Rails app with teh fundamentals -
+* Rails app with the fundamentals -
 * Controllers with controller actions
 * Routes that map URLs to controller actions
 * Views